Skip to main content

 Pedestrians almost always have the right of way in a parking lot.
 Vehicles must come to a stop for pedestrians in crosswalks.
 Generally, cars must yield to pedestrians almost anywhere in the lot.

 People who are on foot have to be careful as well.
-They should take care, for example, not to dart out from between parked cars and into the path of a moving vehicle whose driver could not see them until it was too late to stop.
+They should take care, for example, not to dart out from between parked cars and into the path of a moving vehicle whose driver may not see them.
 In that situation, the motorist might not be liable for the pedestrian’s injuries.

 Vehicle Right of Way